mmolimar/kafka-connect-fs/README.md

 2. The class containing the connector.
 3. The number of tasks the connector is allowed to start.
 4. Comma-separated URIs of the FS(s).
+5. Topic in which copy data to.
-5. Policy class to apply.
+6. Policy class to apply.
-6. Flag to activate traversed recursion in subdirectories when listing files.
+7. Flag to activate traversed recursion in subdirectories when listing files.
-7. File reader class to read files from the FS.
+8. File reader class to read files from the FS.
-8. Regular expression to filter files from the FS.
+9. Regular expression to filter files from the FS.

 In case of using the SleepyPolicy you should configure also:
 ```